Mindful Yoga at Saint James

 119 North Duke Street (beside the public library)

 Pay online or at the door, by check or cash (exact change only).
-Sessions purchased six at a time may be used at the purchaser’s convenience.

 The connection of mind, body and spirit has offered me a way of responding to stress instead of reacting to it.
 Yoga allows for a break from habitual, automatic patterns in the body as well as the mind.
 Yoga allows for us to abide in ease within the practice of yoga poses, within the practice of mindfulness, and within our everyday life.
 The concept of yoga being a means of self-care, doesn’t happen only on our yoga mat, but off our yoga mat as well.Louise Konrath